GridTools/gridtools/docs/_sources/glossary/glossary.rst.txt

     |GT| provides several backends, allowing to run the same code efficiently
     on different hardware architectures.
 See section :ref:`backend-selection`.

+  Boundary condition
+    An operation applied to points at the edges/corners/faces of a 3D cube (usually the :term:`Global Boundary`).
+See section :ref:`boundary-conditions`.

   Cache
     See :term:`Software-Managed Cache`.